erwinfab/troubleshoot-default-gateway-issues/README.md

 # Troubleshoot Default Gateway Issues (Cisco Packet Tracer)

 ## Project Overview
+This project focuses on the methodical troubleshooting of connectivity issues within a multi-subnet network.
+The primary objective was to verify network documentation, isolate local and remote connectivity problems, and implement IOS configuration solutions to restore end-to-end network integrity.

 ## Environments and Technologies Used
 * Cisco Packet Tracer (Network Simulation)